mshumko/barrel_proximity_flights/README.md

 ## Project Structure (rerun ```tree -a -I "*png|*pdf|*pyc|.git"```)
 ```
 ├── 2015_3g_3f_data_preprocessing.py -  Processes the 2015 ballon flight cdfs
 ├── 2015_3g_3f_fast_spectra.py -        Handles the fast spectra summary plots
 ├── 2015_3g_3f_trajectory.py -          Plots the payload trajectories, altitudes, and separation
 ├── data_preprocessing.py -             Merges and cleans the cdf files into csv files.
 ├── directories.py -                    Contains the one hard-coded directory to the data.
-├── .gitignore - Ignores __pycache__, plots, and data (to keep the repo small)
+├── .gitignore -                        Ignores plots, and data (to keep the repo small)
-├── .ipynb_checkpoints
-│   ├── barrel_3g_3f_trajectory-checkpoint.ipynb
-│   └── plotly_map-checkpoint.ipynb
 ├── merged_data -                       Contains the merged fast spectra and ephemeris csv files.
 ├── other_flights -                     Old scripts to look at other flights that did not lead anywhere.
 ├── plots -                             Summary plots for various durations.
 │   ├── 15min
 │   ├── 2min
 │   └── 5min